What Is a Microwave Oven’s Lifespan? The Debate – Repair vs. Replacement

 Microwave ovens have come a long way since they were first introduced.
 Yet, microwaves today still have relatively short lifespans compared to those of other common kitchen appliances.

-How Long Should a Microwave Last?
+How Long Is a Microwave’s Lifespan?

-Signs You Need to Repair or Replace
+Should You Repair or Replace Your Microwave?

-Tips to Make Your Microwave Last Longer
+Five Tips to Make Your Microwave Last Longer

-Maximize your investment with these tips:
+Maximize your microwave’s lifespan with these tips:

 - Ensure there is adequate air circulation around the microwave.

 - Use a surge protector to safeguard the electrical components.

 - Neve place metal objects inside the microwave.

 - Use a gentle soap and water for cleaning.